zeruhur/thalassa/Thálassa.md

 ### Theourgía

-Theourgía is a type of magic.
+Theourgía is the highest form of magic.
 It consists of a set of magical practices performed to evoke Gods in order to see them or know them or in order to influence them or ask them a blessing.
 It is a power higher than all human wisdom embracing the blessings of divination, the purifying powers of initiation and all the operations of divine possession.

-The practitioner evokes the God competent for each dominion:
+The practitioner evokes the God competent for a specific domain on which he wants to have effect:

-- Apollo: divination and healing.
+- **Apollo**: divination and healing.
-- Ares: might in battle.
+- **Ares**: might in battle.
-- Artemis: protection in the night and charms in the hunt.
+- **Artemis**: protection in the night and charms in the hunt.
-- Aphrodite: love charms and potions.
+- **Aphrodite**: love charms and potions.
-- Athena: insights and strategy.
+- **Athena**: insights and strategy.
-- Hermes: thievery and trickery.
+- **Hermes**: thievery and trickery.
-- Hephaestus: blessing weapons and armors.
+- **Hephaestus**: blessing weapons and armors.
-- Hera: blessing marital unions.
+- **Hera**: blessing marital unions.
-- Persephone: calling upon the souls of the dead.
+- **Persephone**: calling upon the souls of the dead.
-- Poseidon: control over sea and weather
+- **Poseidon**: control over sea and weather

-The practitioners has 1-in-6 chances to be heard by the deity and have their request fulfilled.
-In any case the practice will consume THU like any other magic
+A time of recollection and concentration is required to appeal to the deity, equal to 1d6 turns.
+Then roll 1d20: if the result is 16+, the deity hears and grants the request.
+In any case the practice will consume THU like any other magic.

 ### Goïteia